home-assistant/developers.home-assistant/docs/entity_index.md

 ### Polling

 With polling, Home Assistant will ask the entity from time to time (depending on the update interval of the component) to fetch the latest state.
+Home Assistant will poll an entity when the `should_poll` property returns `True` (the default value).
 You can either implement your update logic using `update()` or the async method `async_update()`.
 This method should fetch the latest state from the device and store it in an instance variable for the properties to return it.

 ### Subscribing to updates